3 Days Playing Mermaids in Mallorca

 Mirador de El Colomer

 Another quick 15 minute ride on the bus will take you to Mirador de El Colomer.
 This viewpoint offers some of the most spectacular panoramic views on the island with dramatic cliffs and deep blue waters creating a striking visual contrast.
-Positioned on the northern tip of Mallorca, this stop provides visitors with awe-inspiring vistas of the Mediterranean Sea, the rugged coastline, and the Tramuntana mountain range.
+Positioned on the northern tip of Mallorca, this stop provides awe-inspiring vistas of the Mediterranean Sea, the rugged coastline, and the Tramuntana mountain range.

 Scenic view of Mallorca's rocky coastline with pine trees and the Mediterranean Sea.